Seeed-Studio/wiki-documents/docs/ReSpeaker_2_Mics_Pi_HAT.md

 We use [PyAudio python library](https://people.csail.mit.edu/hubert/pyaudio/) to extract voice.

-We also can use python script to extract voice.

 - Step 1, We need to run the following script to get the device index number of 2 Mic pi hat:

 ```Python